jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_test.rst

         f'sleep_time: "{sleep_time}"'
     )

-  and the terminal shows passing tests!
+  and the terminal shows a passing test!
 YES!!

-.. _test_duration_tests_refactor:
+.. _test_duration_test_refactor:

 *********************************************************************************
 refactor: make it better